 For most of us, a secure job is one of the most important pillars in our life.
 It is a mainstay to financial security.
 Our employment laws are written with a general understanding that employers proceed with utmost caution when they fire an employee.
 While your employer can fire you for whatever reason they deem fit, the reason cannot be discriminatory.
 Disability is one such area of discrimination.
-Experienced employment lawyers have seen too many cases that go beyond the limits of decency, particularly in the case of individuals who are fired while ill and receiving Short Term Disability (STD) or Long Term Disability benefits seek our help more often than people realize.
+Unfortunately, individuals fired while ill and receiving Short Term Disability or Long Term Disability benefits seek our help more often than people realize.

 Sills v.
 Children’s Aid Society

-Children’s Aid Society terminated Mary-Anne Sills, a 38 year old office manager, after 16 years of service.
+Over two decades ago, Children’s Aid Society terminated Mary-Anne Sills.
+She was a 38 year old office manager let go after 16 years of service.
 They offered her 17.9 months working termination notice.
-Two months later, Ms. Sills suffered a depression.
-It prevented her from working for the remainder of her notice period and she went on leave with disability benefits.
+Two months into this working notice, Ms. Sills suffered a depression.
+It prevented her from working for the remainder of her notice period.
+She went on leave with disability benefits.

 Altman v.
 Steve’s Music

 In a similar case, 59 year old Shelly Altman, had worked for Steve’s Music Store for more than three decades.
 In December 2007, she was unfortunately stricken with lung cancer.
 The treatment caused Ms. Altman to miss work from time-to-time.
 Eventually her illness became so severe that she commenced disability leave.

 Shockingly, rather than accommodating this employee’s illness, Ms. Altman was fired while ill on April 7, 2009.
 When she sued for wrongful dismissal, they used similar arguments as in Sills case, described above.